 This site was created for a wide range of people with a common interest in the intersection of agriculture and tourism.
 So whether you’re a farmer or rancher (or an aspiring one), have a tourism business that works with farmers and ranchers, or are a budding entrepreneur with no land but an agritourism venture idea, this site is for you.

 If you’re just starting out, you may want to work through the information in the order of the Table of Contents shown to the right.
 If you have an existing operation, just skip around to the sections that seem most relevant.
-You can download and print whatever you need.
+Much of the Handbook’s content is in the form of PDF documents that you can download and print as needed.